 There are few products that can adapt to a vast array of architectural styles, remain cost-effective and meet the ever demanding energy and structural code criteria like Omni Block.

-Omni Block is a unique block that is multi-layered with constricted cross webbing that create individual cells that are filled with foam insulation inserts.
-It is a stand alone wall system that should not be furred, additionally insulated or sheetrocked.
-It is recommended to plaster the interior of the block with standard sheetrock compound to exactly match any adjoining interior sheetrock (see INSTALLATION section) walls.
+Omni Block is a uniquely designed block with that is multi-layered with constricted (reduced) and offset cross webbing that create individual cells.
+These cells are filled with corresponding foam insulation inserts (two models).
+It is a stand alone wall system that should not be furred, additionally insulated or sheet-rocked.
+It is recommended to plaster the interior of the block with standard sheetrock compound to exactly match any adjoining interior sheetrock (see DRYWALL section).

 Omni Block can also be left exposed on the interior, exterior or both.
-This type of construction economically provides finish options that other types of construction cannot provide.
+This type of construction economically provides finish options that other types of construction techniques cannot as easily provide.

 The complete Omni Block System 8 is depicted above.
-It consists of five types of block, the Omni Stretcher unit is the most commonly used.
-There are two other Omni Block units, the Omni Left Corner/Jamb and Omni Right Corner/Jamb, which are alternatively used at corners, in-line piers, and window and door jambs.
-Also required at window and door jambs are the standard 8″ x 8″ x 8″ half block.
+It consists of six types of block, the Stretcher unit is the most commonly used.
+The other units, the Left Corner/Jamb and Right Corner/Jamb, which are alternatively used at corners, in-line piers, and window and door jambs.
+Also required at window and door jambs are standard 8″ x 8″ x 8″ half block.
 There are a few situations that call for a closed-ended block on both ends and that is where a standard 8″ x 8″ x 16″ is used.
+Finally, above openings and top-of-wall where horizontal rebar and grout are specified, a bond beam block is used.

 High Tech in an earthy sort of way